wmchan1168/wmchan1168.github.io/USER TERMS AND CONDITIONS.md

 These Terms are effective beginning when you accept the Terms or first download, install, access, or use the Service, and ending when terminated (a) by Wenmin, at any time, in its discretion, or (b) by you by ceasing all use of the Service.
 Upon termination of this terms: (a) your license rights will terminate and you must immediately cease all use of the Service; and (b) any terms which by their nature are intended to survive, shall survive termination of these Terms.

-We may transfer our rights and obligations under these Terms to another organization, but this will not affect your rights or our obligations under these Terms.
+I may transfer our rights and obligations under these Terms to another organization, but this will not affect your rights or our obligations under these Terms.
 You may only transfer your rights or obligations under these Terms to another person if we agree in writing.

 Nobody else has any rights under these Terms, this agreement is between you and us.
 No other person shall have any rights to enforce any of its terms.